 Birds add life, colour and sound to a garden and are a joy to watch.
 They eat many insects, controlling native and introduced pests naturally.
 Many Australian plants, such as Kangaroo Paws, are bird-pollinated.

-For lists of native groundcovers, shrubs and trees that are suitable for your area and will bring birds into your garden, contact the Garden Advisory Service.
+- For lists of native groundcovers, shrubs and trees that are suitable for your area and will bring birds into your garden, contact the Garden Advisory Service.
+You may also want to visit one of our regular Dig it with Coffee events and ask all your burning questions.

 You may also be interested in the research project on the evolutionary consequences of bird pollination.